 Maybe you decide to cut out the refined sugar in your diet this year.
 That’s an ambition that can improve your health in a big way but can also set you up for failure.
 Lose the “all-or-nothing” mindset and add few easier alternatives to help you make this new year’s resolution successful.
 Plan “A” should include eating fruit in whole fruit form to help satisfy your sweet tooth and to access thousands of nutrients that work together synergistically to improve your health.
 Plan “B” or “C” might include one square of dark chocolate or a Yasso bar.

 Plan “E” may be to share a dessert with the table and eat only a few bites of dessert.
 The first bites are the best tasting anyway.
 You’ll feel better that you didn’t just throw in the towel and eat the whole dessert which would lead to a whole week or longer of desserts.
 You see, you can have your cake and eat it too while consuming a lot less sugar over the year and feeling a whole lot better both physically and emotionally.

-More ideas for plans “B,” “C,” “D,” and even plans “E” and “F” for this no-sugar goal, can be found in my book Lean Body, Smart Life.
+More ideas for plans “B,” “C,” “D,” and even plans “E” and “F” for this no-sugar goal, can be found in my book 12 Fixes to Healthy.
 In fact, I narrowed down scientific findings to the twelve most important changes you can make for your health and weight in this book to help know which new year’s resolutions will make the most significant impact on your health and weight.